akhikhl/gretty/README.md

 If you are new with Gretty, good starting point would be [getting started](http://akhikhl.github.io/gretty-doc/Getting-started.html) page.

+#### :bell: Attention

+Gretty 1.1.0 brings one little incompatibility: property jettyEnvXml was renamed to jettyEnvXmlFile.
+If you are using jettyEnvXml, please adjust your gradle scripts accordingly.

 #### :star: What's new

 - [Generation of self-contained runnable products](http://akhikhl.github.io/gretty-doc/Product-generation.html).